ta-david-yu/2D-Platformer-Hunter/README.md

 # Requirement
 Unity 2018.3.8f1 or later

+# How to install
+* Add this package through Unity Package Manager with this link: https://github.com/ta-david-yu/2D-Platformer-Hunter.git

 # Design

 The code structure is based on a model that I call Input-Controller-Motor model.
 Each controller consists of three modules: Input, Controller and Motor.